Top Stories

 I’ve always been fascinated by the macabre and the unseen forces of the paranormal, starting out with Goosebumps books and the Canadian classic T.V. show, ‘Are You Afraid of the Dark’.

-Kendra MaryaPublished about a year ago in VivaBlame The Government, Sweetie.
+Kendra MaryaPublished 2 years ago in VivaBlame The Government, Sweetie.

 I had a conversation with my best friend today while we were in the gym.
 She brought up the fact of how different she was treated by her family at a family function because she had lost a significant amount of weight since the last time they had seen her.
 She said that for the first time ever, they had invited her to take shots with them and actually conversed with her on a deeper level.
 She also joked about how if they saw her now, even smaller than she was before, they would be serving her drinks and food.
 The common theme of her visits with her family during holidays were always uncomfortable for her because she was often ignored.
 She realized this past Christmas that the reason she wasn't spoken to was because of her heavier weight.
 I got to thinking, now why is that?
 Why would the people who are supposed to love you no matter what, treat you less as a larger person than they would if you were smaller?
 She inspired more questions that I had.
 Why is it that even strangers treat us differently?
 Sometimes without even noticing.

-Chloe DugasPublished about a year ago in VivaThe Crochet Chair
+Chloe DugasPublished 2 years ago in VivaThe Crochet Chair

 An old chair sits quietly alone separated from anything that seems familiar in a darkened attic room put away for safekeeping, or perhaps just forgotten.
 The golden fabric left dull with a light coating of dust and a faint scent of musty wood, nestled in a corner pushed against the slanted walls of the roof line even though the bare plywood was in harsh contrast to the polished wooden accents this chair became lost.
 The raised floral patterns worn to smoothness as this chair found purpose and great use once in its lifetime.
 A bit scuffed, tattered and worn but obviously having some importance to be stored away for such a long amount of time.

-Sindy Leah FitzPublished about a year ago in VivaMy Dad: The Feminist
+Sindy Leah FitzPublished 2 years ago in VivaMy Dad: The Feminist

 This is the story of how my dad became a feminist.
 Let's start with that all important caveat shall we?
 Just to be clear – I’m not talking about a born-again, protest-chanting, preaching-from-the-roof-tops feminist.
 Not even the type of feminist that is really comfortable calling himself that word.